Health Benefits of Asparagus

 Fight Cancer.
 The herbaceous plants like Asparagus along with Avocado, Brussels sprouts and kale are a particularly rich source of glutathione, which can help you to break down carcinogens and other bad harmful compounds like free radicals.
 So eating asparagus may help you to protect against and fight certain forms of cancer like bone, larynx, colon, breast and lung cancers.

 Digestive Health.
-This vegetable has good source of dietary fiber and also have laxative properties that can help in the smooth functioning of the bowels keeping constipation and bloating at bay.
+This vegetable has a good source of dietary fiber and also have laxative properties that can help in the smooth functioning of the bowels keeping constipation and bloating at bay.

 Improve Bone Health.
 Eating Asparagus can help you to improve your bone health because this vegetable is high in vitamin K. Great news for your bones, numerous studies have found that this vitamin increases bone mineral density in osteoporotic people and also can actually reduce fracture rates.